-Our Early Childhood laboratory school includes Infant/Toddler (I/T), Younger Preschool (YPS), and Transitional Kindergarten (TK) classrooms.
+Our Early Childhood laboratory school includes Toddler (T), Younger Preschool (YPS), and Transitional Kindergarten (TK) classrooms.

-- Target size of 12 students with a 1:3 teacher:child ratio that exceeds childcare licensing requirements
+- Target size of 12 students with a 1:4 teacher:child ratio

-- Highly-qualified head teachers and dedicated student teachers
+- Highly-qualified head teachers and dedicated support teachers

-- Beautiful, developmentally-appropriate classroom and outdoor play space, plus access to nature across the Mills College campus
+- Beautiful, developmentally-appropriate classroom and outdoor play space, plus access to nature across the Mills College at Northeastern University campus

-In the Infant/Toddler (I/T) classroom, we implement a primary caregiving model, where each teacher focuses their care and attention on two to three children.
-These primary caregivers–one in the morning and one in the afternoon–support the parent-child transition to and from school, track the child’s needs throughout the day, help the child with most of their diapering, sleeping, and eating needs, and serve as a secure base from which to explore.
+In the Toddler (T) classroom, we implement a primary caregiving model, where each teacher focuses their care and attention on two to three children.
+These primary caregivers support the parent-child transition to and from school, track the child’s needs throughout the day, help the child with most of their diapering, sleeping, and eating needs, and serve as a secure base from which to explore.

-In our Early Childhood program, each classroom is staffed by two highly qualified head teachers, one in the morning and one in the afternoon, each with their own dedicated team of student teachers.
-Teaching teams meet each day to reflect on ways to support the children and their learning, as well as to discuss the implementation of theory to practice to ensure quality care.
+In our Early Childhood program, each classroom is staffed by a highly qualified head teacher, each with their own dedicated team of teachers.
+Teaching teams meet to reflect on ways to support the children and their learning, as well as to discuss the implementation of theory to practice to ensure quality care.

 The daily schedule is based on reading children’s cues and meeting their individual needs.
 The essential caregiving curriculum of napping, eating, diapering, and playing happen as needed for different children at different times throughout the day.
 The rest of the learning curriculum evolves as teachers carefully observe the interests of the children and implement new activities, themes, and materials to help them explore their curiosity further, adding new challenges to their ways of thinking and processing the world.
 Each of our Early Childhood programs provide a rich indoor and outdoor environment for children to explore and learn.